 - Along one 17" side of one piece, make a simple ½" double turn hem.
 To do this, fold back the raw edge ½" and press, then fold back an additional ½" and press again.
 Pin in place.
 Stitch close to the fold.

 - Slip the cotton twill "placket" over one 17" raw edge of the remaining 17" x 9½" back panel piece, enclosing the raw edge of the seersucker between the layers of the placket.
 The raw edge of the seersucker should be all way against the inside of the placket's middle crease.
+The interfaced side of the placket should be against the right side of the seersucker.
 Pin in place.

 - Thread your machine with thread to match the placket in both the top and bobbin.

 - Top stitch the placket in place, making sure the placket in smooth and flat and that you catch both sides of it with your edgestitching.